 How was the coffee catalog built?

-Crawlers scrape roaster shopfronts on Shopify, WooCommerce and other platforms, extracting origin, process, tasting notes and pricing for each product.
+Crawlers scrape roaster shopfronts on Shopify, WooCommerce and other platforms, pulling origin, process, tasting notes and pricing for each product.
 The data is cleaned and normalized, then each of the 10,500+ coffees gets its own page linked back to the roaster.
 Ongoing re-crawls keep the catalog current.

 Do you build directories like this for other companies?